tenzir/threatbus/README.md

 ## Installation

-Install threat-bus and all plugins that you require.
+Install `threatbus` and all plugins that you require.
 Optionally, use a virtual environment.

 ```